zzmjohn/webvirtcloud/README.md

 # Applince WebVirtCloud

-## 1. Introduction
+## 1. Info

-WebVirtCloud is a libvirt-based Web interface for managing virtual machines.
-It allows you to create and configure new domains, and adjust a domain's resource allocation.
+WebVirtCloud is a libvirt-based Web interface for managing private and public clouds.
+It allows you to delegate, create and configure new domains.
 A VNC viewer a full graphical console to the guest domain.
 KVM is currently the only hypervisor supported.

 ### Technology: